freshcom/freshcom_web/README.md

 This repo contains the web layer of the [Freshcom Project](https://github.com/freshcom/freshcom).
 It builds on top of [freshcom](https://github.com/freshcom/freshcom) and provides a [JSON API](https://jsonapi.org/).
 This repo does not contain any UI

 - For a back office UI please checkout [freshcom_dashboard](https://github.com/freshcom/freshcom_dashboard).
-- You will have to build your own storefront UI, we recommand [VueJS](https://vuejs.org/) but solid SPA framework will do.
+- You will have to build your own storefront UI, we recommand [VueJS](https://vuejs.org/) but any solid SPA framework will do.

 ## Status of Development